The Truth About Purple Weed: What It Is & Why It’s Purple

 1. Genetics/Anthocyanins

-Some specific cannabis strains have water-soluble pigments known as anthocyanins.
-These anthocyanins are responsible for giving weed a purple color.
-These can give blue, red, and purple color depending on the pH level of cannabis plants.
+These anthocyanins are responsible for the weed’s purple color.
+These can give blue, red, and purple colors depending on the pH level of cannabis plants.

-These pigments, also found in blueberries, redberries, and plums, give them their colors.
-Granddaddy Purple and Purple Haze are some strains that have a bright purple color because they are enriched with anthocyanins.
+Granddaddy Purple and Purple Haze are strains with a bright purple color because they are rich in anthocyanins.

 Factors that Indirectly Cause Purple on Weed

 From now on, everything we discuss will indirectly contribute to some cannabis turning purple.
-By ‘indirectly,’ I mean these factors influence anthocyanins, which then make purple flower weed.

 1. Temperature

-Temperature is one of the reasons that give weed leaves a purple hue.
-Cooler temperatures activate anthocyanins.
-Cannabis plants experience a reduction in chlorophyll at 50°F or 10°C.
+Temperature is one of the reasons that gives weed leaves a purple hue.

 The purple hue on the weed becomes more visible as the chlorophyll fades and anthocyanins become more dominant.